 Each HBCI team will consist of a Licensed Master's level Supervisor, and Clinical staff.
-It is expected that the Clinical staff ("Interventionists") be Master's level and that the staffing ratio will be one Supervisor to three Interventionists.
+It is expected that the Clinical staff ("Interventionists") be Master's level or Bachelor's level with relevant experience and that the staffing ratio will be one Supervisor to three Interventionists.